Top Tips for Preparing for Your Abdominoplasty

 An illustration of a person following post-surgery care instructions.

-Post-surgery care and recovery are critical to achieving the best results from your tummy tuck surgery.
+Post-surgery care and recovery are critical to achieving the best results from your surgery.
 Potential risks include fluid accumulation under the skin, poor wound healing, and unexpected scarring.
 During the first week, you may experience soreness and swelling, making it the most challenging time physically and mentally.

 Small tubes may be inserted at the incision site.
 Their purpose is to drain any excess blood or fluid.
 Setting up a recovery area with a reclined position and having immediate access to necessities like pain medication can ease the recovery process.
 Resting a lot and avoiding overexertion during the first few days is crucial.